myrrlyn/apocrypha.es/priv/archive/7oy7ew.md

 Sharktooth, Freida Oaken-Wand and many others, and sent them to the four corners of Mereth, declaring:

-> _“Go forth into the belly of this new land.
+> Go forth into the belly of this new land.
 Drive the wretched from their
 > palaces of idleness.
 Oblige them to squalor and toil, that they would see
 > their betrayals as the all-sin against our kind.
 Give no quarter.
 Show no
 > kindness.
-For they would not give nor show you the same.”_
+For they would not give nor show you the same.

 With much of their leadership dead, the remaining elves that weren’t killed were said to be driven into the bowels of the land itself.
 As more and more warriors